AndrewBarker0621/Market-Prediction-using-ResNet/README.md

 Overall code was written in Python using Google Colab Pro which has several paid GPUs and privilage CPU for training.

+The Main_ResNet file contains two frameworks which are the sophiticated strcture built by **PyTorch** and a simpleNN using **TensorFlow** while both two models show strong predictive power for this training set

 Any extra information for these codes can contact me by email: <xmrhzeng2000@gmail.com>